HL7/davinci-crd/input/pagecontent/hooks.md

 In future releases of this specification, the requirements in this section might become a **SHALL**.
 Implementers are encouraged to provide feedback about this possibility based on their initial implementation experience.
 </blockquote>

-The base requirement for each query, whether based on Encounter or one of the request resources is to bring back the following associated resources:
+The base requirement for these queries, whether based on Encounter or one of the request resources is to bring back the following associated resources:

 *  Patient
 *  Relevant Coverage